 - Taxes included

 - Total weight

-Tip: Ask for a contact’s email address prior to checkout, so you can follow up on abandoned carts and orders.
+Pro Tip: Ask for a contact’s email address before checkout so you can follow up on abandoned carts and orders.

-- After a customer’s first purchase you can send welcome emails, onboarding information, and other useful information to help a new customer get started.
+- After a customer’s first purchase, you can send welcome emails, onboarding information, and other helpful information to help a new customer get started.

 - When a customer abandons their cart, you can send email reminders to bring them back, or you can provide information to help them with the decision-making process.

 - If a customer hasn’t bought anything in three months, you can reengage them to make a future purchase.

 It is important to continue to track and analyze your data with HubSpot for accuracy and to find reporting trends to maximize your selling potential.

 The future of e-commerce will only continue to grow as your business grows.
 Revenue in the e-commerce market is projected to reach $1.1 trillion in 2023 in the U.S. alone!
 Therefore, you’ll want to ensure your business has everything it needs to face all challenges coming its way, including the correct technology to maximize your time and resources in the right direction.

 Sandy Moore Sandy Moore is a Senior Director, Marketing Strategy at SmartBug Media.
 She has more than 20 years of experience in marketing with extensive knowledge in outbound and inbound marketing, advertising sales, promotions, public relations, and sales enablement.
 Read more articles by Sandy Moore.